 Living with Complexity

-Simplicity turns out to be more complex than we thought.
+If only today's technology were simpler!
+It's the universal lament, but it's wrong.
 In this provocative and informative book, Don Norman writes that the complexity of our technology must mirror the complexity and richness of our lives.
 It's not complexity that's the problem, it's bad design.
 Bad design complicates things unnecessarily and confuses us.
 Good design can tame complexity.